sakib789/Wazuh-magic/Mail_and_Discord_notification_channel_configuration_for_the_Opensearch_Alerting_plugin_in_the_Wazuh_indexer.md

 Nothing to worry about.

 This is not working because of the format of the test message.
 The test message looks like this:
-Test message content body for config id <id>
+Test message content body for config id `<id>`
-But that is not valid JSON.
+But that is not a valid JSON.
 Discord expects a value for the "content" key.
 In the Create Monitor page, you can put in the full message.
-If you format it as JSON, it works.
+If you format it as JSON, it will work.
-Like this: {"content": "test"}
+Like this: `{"content": "test"}`

 To test this, configure a test monitor.